dalacan/amazon-bedrock-cost-optimisation-chatbot/README.md

 #### Step 1: Setup knowledge base

-In the `amazon-bedrock-cost-optimisation-chatbot` folder, open the notebook `Create_knowledge_base.ipynb` and run through the steps to setup your knowledge base
+In the root folder, open the notebook `Create_knowledge_base.ipynb` and run through the steps to setup your knowledge base.

+**Note:** As part of the notebook, we will be loading some sample documentation files from the `knowledge-base-sample` folder.
+Prior to writing your prompt and using the chatbot, do review the files in this folder as they will help guide you on how to test your prompts.

 #### Step 2: Setup your streamlit with the knowledge base feature